rm119/prehospital_diagnostic_algorithm_for_acute_coronary_syndrome_using_machine_learning/README.md

 - `utils/importdata.py` : Load original table data, add new columns including target columns.
 - `utils/get_feature_names_for_sklearn1_0_2.py`: A tool to extract feature names after column transformation.
 To be used in case of Sklearn 1.0.2.
 - `utils/generate_model.py`: Generate classifiers.
-- `utils/tuning.py` : Tunned parameters.
+- `utils/tuning.py` : Functions for hyperparameter tuning
 - `utils/evaluation.py` : Functions for model evaluation.
 - `utils/utils.py` : Functions for save and load files.
+- `utils/iteration.py` : Functions for cross-validation.
+- `scripts/evaluate_models.py`: a script to evaluate each ML model and generate final models.

 ## Publication